Last updated: February 4th, 2021

-When people ask me what I think is the most beautiful city in Canada, Vancouver is top of mind.
-Although it’s one of the most densely populated cities in North America, it’s also surrounded by such stunning natural beauty, including lush forest, mountains, and the Pacific ocean.
-It’s because of its setting that I often rank Vancouver as one of the prettiest cities on Earth.
+When people ask us what we think is the most beautiful city in Canada, Vancouver is our answer.
+Although it’s one of the most densely populated cities in North America, it’s also surrounded by stunning natural beauty, including lush rainforest, mountains, and the Pacific Ocean.
+It’s because of its setting that we often rank Vancouver, British Columbia as one of the prettiest cities on Earth.

 Vancouver is also vastly urban, with hundreds of skyscrapers dotting the landscape.
 You can easily be surrounded by a concrete jungle in the morning and out in the forest in the afternoon.
 This is what makes it such a great place to visit.
 However, it’s also one of the most expensive cities in Canada, especially when it comes to real estate and accommodation.

-If you’re looking for a vibrant art scene, delicious Japanese cuisine, historic districts, thriving markets, incredible urban parks, and beautiful vistas, Vancouver should be on your bucket list.
+If you’re looking for a vibrant art scene, loads of delicious restaurants, historic districts, thriving markets, incredible urban parks, and beautiful vistas, Vancouver should be on your bucket list.
 In this Vancouver Travel Guide, we’ll share with you some of the best things to do in Vancouver while also sharing some tips on saving money, how to get around, where to stay, and more.

 Table of Contents